 Additionally, Bridebook found that 71% of UK couples used their planning tools and resources in 2022.

-Understanding factors like rising costs and changing consumer behaviours allows you to keep your business plan aligned to the market.
+Understanding factors like rising costs and changing consumer behaviours allows you to keep your business plan aligned with the market.

 A well-crafted business plan is the foundation for success.
-Next, focus on budgeting for day-to-day activities so you can profitably deliver exceptional service and events.
+Next, focus on budgeting for day-to-day activities so you can deliver exceptional service and events profitably.

 Budgeting Tips for UK Wedding Planning Businesses